How Snakemake plans jobs

 BASH

-snakemake --forcerun avg_plaquette ps_mass --jobs 1 --printshellcmds --use-conda intermediary_data/beta2.0/pg.corr.ps_decay_const.json intermediary_data/beta2.5/pg.corr.ps_decay_const.json
+snakemake --forcerun avg_plaquette ps_mass --cores 1 --printshellcmds --use-conda intermediary_data/beta2.0/pg.corr.ps_decay_const.json.gz intermediary_data/beta2.5/pg.corr.ps_decay_const.json.gzThe reason for using the --cores flag specifically is

 that you pretty much always want this option.

-flag specifies that the target outputs named
+The --force flag specifies that the target outputs named

 on the command line should always be regenerated, so you can use this to